-As of June 30, 2023 and December 31, 2022, the Company no has current or non-current receivables from or payables to related parties.
+As of December 31, 2023 and 2022, the Company has no current or non-current receivables from or payables to related parties.

 Compañía Sud Americana de Vapores S.A.
-Notes to the Interim Consolidated Financial Statements As of June 30, 2023 (Unaudited)
+Notes to the Consolidated Financial Statements As of December 31, 2023